Home values are continually changing.

-Over a long enough period of time, home values , in most cases, go up.
+Over a long enough period of time, property values almost always appreciate.

-But, of course, in real estate there is always a certain amount of risk.
+But, in real estate there is always a certain amount of risk.

-When your house appreciates you have a more valuable asset to borrow against, and you'll see a higher profit when you sell.
+When your home appreciates you have a larger asset to borrow against, and you'll create a better profit when you sell.

-It's critical that you pick a real estate agent in Edmond who understands the factors that drive local prices.
+The most important factor to consider is that you go with a real estate agent in Edmond who is familiar with the factors that influence local prices.

-interest rates, employment, business growth, government programs and numerous other national factors have a measurable impact on your house's worth.
+interest rates, employment, business growth, government programs and a lot of other national determinants have a definite effect on your house's value.

-Prior home sales - How long are homes up for sale before closing?
-What was the final sales amount versus the asking price?
-Some information can be obtained from public records, but a good agent with a login to the local MLS will usually provide a more complete picture.
+Real estate sales trends - Are homes on the market 30, 60, or 90 days or even longer?
+Are sellers needing to discount much or offer concessions A lot of data can be retrieved from public records, but a good agent with a login to the local MLS will usually provide a more complete picture.

-History of appreciation - In the past 5 to 10 years, have property prices risen or declined?
-Does location or affordability affect how desirable the neighborhood is thought to be?
+History of appreciation - In the past 5 to 10 years, have house prices gone up or down?
+Does location or affordability affect how desirable the community is thought of as?

 The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
-Is there a good combination of work in an area, or does it count on just one industry?
-Is the blend of commercial and residential development changing?
+Have companies moved into or away from an area?
+Is there a good mixture of job types in an area, or does it count on just one industry?
+Is the mix of commercial and residential zoning changing?